cypress-io/cypress-documentation/content/guides/component-testing/quickstart-angular.md

   src="/img/guides/component-testing/project-setup-angular.png"
   caption=""> </DocsImage>

-Next, the Cypress setup will detect your framework and generate all the necessary configuration files, and ensure all required dependencies are installed.
+Next, Cypress will detect your framework and generate all the necessary configuration files, and ensure all required dependencies are installed.

 <DocsImage
   src="/img/guides/component-testing/scaffolded-files-angular.png"
-  caption="The Cypress launchpad will scaffold all of these files for you">
+  caption="The Cypress launchpad will scaffold all of these files for you.">
 </DocsImage>

 After setting up component testing, you will be at the Browser Selection screen.